 PRIMARY ELECTION: A primary election shall be held on the second Tuesday in August in each even numbered year for the nomination of candidates of major political parties for all offices to be voted for at the succeeding general election, except candidates for president and vice president of the United States, their electors, and justices of the peace.
 17 V.S.A. § 2351

-In 2016, the primary election was held on Tuesday, August 9th.
-Voting took place at the Eden Town Office from 8AM to 7PM.
+In 2018, the primary election will be held on Tuesday, August 14th.
+Voting will take place at the Eden Town Office from 8AM to 7PM.

 Early and Absentee voting is always available.
 You or a family member can request early ballots in person, in writing or by telephone.
 An authorized person can request ballots for you in writing.
 Early absentee voting may take place 45 days before the election by one of the following methods: